 Following widespread publicity 46 major private organisations attended a bidder’s day to learn more about Bournemouth’s plans for improvement.

 30 percent of those companies put themselves forward as potential partners; their proposals and ability to deliver were scrutinised and a shortlist of six was drawn up.
-Those six took part in a thorough competitive dialogue, regulated by European Procurement procedures, and were whittled down to three before Moran Sindall Investments, a Morgan Sindall Group company, was appointed.
-Morgan Sindall has a strong track-record in community-based developments, including those which facilitate the delivery of health and social care services, education, emergency services, housing, transport infrastructure and broader regeneration.
-Notable projects include the design, build, finance and operation of the joint police and fire headquarters in Poole, a community schools project in Islington, Basildon Sporting Village and infrastructure projects across the UK.
+Those six took part in a thorough competitive dialogue, regulated by European Procurement procedures, and were whittled down to three before Morgan Sindall Investments, a Morgan Sindall Group company, was appointed.

-In autumn 2020, Morgan Sindall Group’s investment in BDC was transferred from Morgan Sindall Investments Limited to another Morgan Sindall Group company, Muse Limited.
-For more information about Muse Limited, visit their website.
+In autumn 2020, Morgan Sindall Group’s investment in BDC was transferred from Morgan Sindall Investments Limited to another Morgan Sindall Group company, national placemaker Muse Places Limited.
+For more information about Muse Places Limited, visit their website.